 At Ma Petite École, our program follows the curriculum established by the French Ministry of Education.
 The children’s work is focused on developing memory and creativity, reasoning and imagination, diligence and autonomy, and fostering the spirit of initiative.
 Intellectual development is stimulated with observation, experimentation, and active exploration; we give children opportunities to build on their understandings.
 We offer a structured and clearly defined teaching program oriented toward the acquisition of core knowledge.
 Children benefit from coaching that helps them understand why reading, math and science knowledge is useful to them.
-We guide them through learning tasks, finding information, and seeking multiple perspectives.
+Inspired by the children's interests and passions, we guide them through learning tasks, finding information, and seeking multiple perspectives.

 In their first year, children aged between two-and-a half and three-and-a-half enter the “Toute Petite Section” program.
 We focus on the following subjects: